Infineon/mtb-example-btstack-freertos-battery-server/README.md

 The code example has two main services:

-1. A Bluetooth&reg; LE GATT server for Battery Service
+1. A Bluetooth&reg; LE GATT Server for Battery Service

    Battery Service is used to simulate the battery level, which changes continuously from 100 to 0 percent in steps defined by the `BATTERY_LEVEL_CHANGE` macro.
 It has a default value of 2 percent.
-On a periodic timer, the notification is sent to the client.
+On a periodic timer, notifications are sent to the client.

-2. OTA firmware upgrade service
+2. OTA Firmware Upgrade Service

-   The OTA firmware upgrade service enables updating the application image remotely.
-A peer app on Windows/Android/iOS can be used to push an OTA update to the device.
+   The OTA Firmware Upgrade Service enables updating the application image remotely.
+A peer app on Windows/Android/iOS (currently, only Windows peer app is supported) can be used to push an OTA update to the device.

    The app downloads and writes the image to the secondary slot.
 On the next reboot, MCUboot copies the new image over to the primary slot and runs the application.
-If the new image is not validated in runtime, on the next reboot, MCUboot reverts to the previously validated image.
+If the new image is not validated in run time, on the next reboot, MCUboot reverts to the previously validated image.

-   **Figure 13.
-OTA transfer sequence**
+   **Figure 14.
+OTA image transfer sequence**

    ![](images/figure13.png)

-   **Note:** Thin lines in this diagram correspond to the messages sent using the Control Point Characteristic.
-   Thick lines indicate messages sent using the Data Characteristic.
+   **Note:** Thin lines in this diagram correspond to the messages sent using the Control Point characteristic.
+Thick lines indicate messages sent using the Data characteristic.

-Before performing the upgrade procedure, the downloader should enable notifications and indications for the Control Point Characteristic by writing the corresponding value to the Client Characteristic Configuration descriptor.
-If the downloader uses a Bluetooth&reg; stack that does not allow the configuration of simultaneous notifications and indications, at least one of them must be configured.
+Before performing the upgrade procedure, the peer app on the host should enable notifications and indications for the Control Point characteristic by writing the corresponding value to the Client Characteristic Configuration descriptor.
+If the peer app on the host uses a Bluetooth&reg; stack that does not allow the configuration of simultaneous notifications and indications, at least one of them must be configured.

-All multi-octet values (for example, the size of the image and the CRC32) are sent using the little-endian format.
+All multi-octet values (for example, the size of the image and CRC32 checksum) are sent in little-endian format.

-To start the upgrade, the downloader sends the `CY_OTA_UPGRADE_COMMAND_PREPARE_DOWNLOAD` command (see Table 1 and Table 2 for details of the commands and events).
+1. To start the upgrade, the peer app on the host sends the `CY_OTA_UPGRADE_COMMAND_PREPARE_DOWNLOAD` command (see tables 1 and 2 for details of the commands and events).

    This indicates that a new upgrade process is being started.
 The data received after that command is stored from the zero-offset position of the inactive logical memory partition.
-The OTA library initializes the storage and clears the secondary storage on receiving this command.
+The OTA update library initializes the storage and clears the secondary storage on receiving this command.

-After the downloader receives the `CY_OTA_UPGRADE_STATUS_OK` message, it should send the `CY_OTA_UPGRADE_COMMAND_DOWNLOAD` command, passing four bytes specifying the memory image size to be downloaded.
+2. After the peer app on the host receives the `CY_OTA_UPGRADE_STATUS_OK` message, it should send the `CY_OTA_UPGRADE_COMMAND_DOWNLOAD` command, passing four bytes specifying the memory image size to be downloaded.

-If `CY_OTA_UPGRADE_STATUS_OK` is received in the reply, the downloader starts sending chunks of data.
+3. If `CY_OTA_UPGRADE_STATUS_OK` is received in the reply, the peer app on the host starts sending chunks of data.

-After the final image chunk is sent, the downloader sends the `CY_OTA_UPGRADE_COMMAND_VERIFY` command passing the image checksum calculated on the host.
-The library verifies the stored image and sends the `CY_OTA_UPGRADE_STATUS_OK` or `CY_OTA_UPGRADE_STATUS_VERIFICATION_FAILED` message to the downloader.
-If verification is successful, the library marks the secondary storage as verified.
-If the verification is not successful, the firmware sends a `CY_OTA_UPGRADE_STATUS_VERIFICATION_FAILED` status to the downloader.
+4. After the final image chunk is sent, the peer app on the host sends the `CY_OTA_UPGRADE_COMMAND_VERIFY` command passing the image checksum calculated on the host.
+The library verifies the stored image and sends the `CY_OTA_UPGRADE_STATUS_OK` or `CY_OTA_UPGRADE_STATUS_VERIFICATION_FAILED` message to the peer app on the host.

+   - If verification is successful, the library marks the secondary storage as verified.
+   - If the verification is not successful, the firmware sends a `CY_OTA_UPGRADE_STATUS_VERIFICATION_FAILED` status to the peer app on the host.

       Depending on whether `reboot_at_end` was set as `0` (do not automatically reboot after download) or `1` (reboot after download), the device will be rebooted.
 On the next reboot, MCUboot will pick up the image and perform the update.

-If the download process is interrupted or if the verification fails, the embedded application continues its execution.
-To restart the process, the downloader will need to start from the beginning by sending `CY_OTA_UPGRADE_COMMAND_PREPARE_DOWNLOAD`.
+   - If the download process is interrupted or if the verification fails, the embedded application continues its execution.
+To restart the process, the peer app on the host will need to start from the beginning by sending `CY_OTA_UPGRADE_COMMAND_PREPARE_DOWNLOAD`.

+The following GATT procedures are used in the communication:

-All commands and data packets are sent from the downloader to the embedded application using the GATT Write Request procedure.
-All the messages to the downloader except for the final verification `CY_OTA_UPGRADE_STATUS_OK` message are sent using the GATT Notification procedure.
-The verification `OK` message is sent using the GATT Indication procedure.
-If the downloader enabled notifications and did not allow indications, the verification `CY_OTA_UPGRADE_STATUS_OK` message is sent using the GATT Notify procedure.
+- All commands and data packets are sent from the peer app on the host to the embedded application using the GATT Write Request procedure.

+- All the messages to the peer app on the host except for the final verification message (`CY_OTA_UPGRADE_STATUS_OK`) are sent using the GATT Notification procedure.

+- The verification `OK` message is sent using the GATT Indication procedure.

+- If the peer app on the host enabled notifications and did not allow indications, the verification message (`CY_OTA_UPGRADE_STATUS_OK`) is sent using the GATT Notify procedure.

-For a better performance, it is recommended that the downloader negotiates the largest possible MTU and sends data chunks of (MTU minus 3) octets.
+For a better performance, it is recommended that the peer app on the host negotiates the largest possible MTU and sends data chunks of (MTU minus 3) octets.

 **Table 1.
 OTA firmware upgrade commands**